 We compare VEA vs VXUS:

-Both the Vanguard FTSE Developed Markets Index Fund ETF Shares (VEA), and the Vanguard Total International Stock Index Fund ETF Shares (VXUS) are Vanguard Foreign Large Blend funds.
+The Vanguard FTSE Developed Markets Index Fund ETF Shares (VEA) and the Vanguard Total International Stock Index Fund ETF Shares (VXUS) are Vanguard Foreign Large Blend funds.

 In addition, both ETFs have shown positive performance in the last 5 years.

 Therefore, both VEA and VXIS may be recommended options for investors.